juggernaut/juggernaut.github.io/_posts/2017-10-23-rust-options.markdown

    | |_________^ expected &str, found struct `std::string::String`
 ```

-Recall in my earlier post, that a string literal is actually a string slice.
-So our None arm is returning a string slice, but our Some arm is returning the owned String struct member.
-Turns out we can conveniently use ref in a pattern match to borrow a reference.
-Again, recalling that &String can be coerced to &str, this solves our type mismatch problem.
+Recall in my earlier post, that a string _literal_ is actually a string _slice_.
+So our `None` arm is returning a string slice,
+but our `Some` arm is returning the _owned_ `String` struct member.
+Turns out we can conveniently use `ref` in a pattern match
+to borrow a reference.
+Again, recalling that `&String` can be coerced to `&str`, this solves our type mismatch problem.

 {% highlight rust %}
 println!("Jon's middle name is {}",